humbug/php-scoper/README.md

 The class aliasing mechanism is done like follows:
 - Prefix the class or interface as usual
 - Append a `class_alias()` statement at the end of the class/interface declaration to link the prefixed symbol to the non prefixed one
 - Append a `class_exists()` statement right after the autoloader is registered to trigger the loading of the method which will ensure the `class_alias()` statement is executed

 It is done this way to ensure prefixed and whitelisted classes can co-exist together without breaking the autoloading.
 The `class_exists()` statements are dumped in `vendor/scoper-autoload.php`, do not forget to include this file in favour of `vendor/autoload.php`.
 This part is however sorted out by [Box][box] if you are using it with the [`PhpScoper` compactor][php-scoper-integration].

 The constant aliasing mechanism is done by transforming the constant declaration into a `define()` statement when this is not already the case.
 Note that there is a difference here since `define()` defines a constant at runtime whereas `const` defines it at compile time.
 You have a more details post regarding the differences [here](https://stackoverflow.com/a/3193704/3902761)

-### Namespace whitelisting
+### Namespaces whitelisting

 If you want to be more generic and whitelist a whole namespace, you can do it so like this: